metagrove/URL-predication-using-Machine-leaning-Model/README.md

     print("Legitimate URL")
 ```

 This project is a practical demonstration of how machine learning can be applied to cybersecurity tasks such as spam detection.
-The code is structured to be easily understandable for beginners, with clear steps and comments throughout.
+The code is structured to be easily understandable for beginners.